kelly-ry4n/electrokit/README.md

 - Raspberry Pi for a challenge (may be supplied at event)
 - Pyglet module (gaming - http://www.pyglet.org/download.html)
 - Pygame module (gaming - http://www.pygame.org/download.shtml)
-- just use PyAudio, it's a bit wordy in terms of just getting something to run but it does work (http://people.csail.mit.edu/hubert/pyaudio/ or just easy_install pyaudio)
+- PyAudio module (audio - it's a bit wordy in terms of just getting something to run but it does work, http://people.csail.mit.edu/hubert/pyaudio/ or just easy_install pyaudio)

 ## Issues